iancanderson/iancanderson.com/_posts/risk-parity-portfolios.md

 An example portfolio that recently made some waves in financial forums is called "Hedgefundie's Excellent Adventure."
 It's comprised completely of `UPRO` and `TMF`, the most recent rendition being 55% in `UPRO` and 45% in `TMF`.

-The backtesting results are impressive to say the least, with a ~16.7% annual return since 1987.
-See this article for a summary and backtest of the hedgefunie's excellent adventure portfolio: [HEDGEFUNDIE’s Excellent Adventure (UPRO/TMF) – A Summary](https://www.optimizedportfolio.com/hedgefundie-adventure/)
+The backtesting results are impressive to say the least, with a ~16.7% annual return since 1987, compared to 9.87% for the S&P 500, all while maintaining similar downside to the S&P500.
+See this article for a summary and backtest of the hedgefunie's excellent adventure portfolio: [HEDGEFUNDIE’s Excellent Adventure (UPRO/TMF) – A Summary](https://www.optimizedportfolio.com/hedgefundie-adventure/).
+This is an experimental portfolio.
+I don't think I'd actually go for this for my main portfolio, but it's a good illustration for how leverage can be used to make a portfolio more efficient.

 ## Conclusion